 Parking for the stacked townhouses is provided at a rate of 1.0 spaces/unit.
-Village back-toback townhomes will have a single car garage and the village homes within the interior of the site have sufficient driveway space to accommodate an additional vehicle or visitor parking.
+To accommodate for more visitor parking, 40% of the required parking spaces for the stacked dwellings have been reduced for small vehicle parking (2.4 x 5.2m).
+The remaining parking spaces for the stacked dwellings are of standard 2.6 x 5.2m size.
+Village back-to-back townhomes will have a single car garage and the village homes within the interior of the site have sufficient driveway space to accommodate an additional vehicle for visitor parking.
 The village back-to-back townhouses along the block exterior have been pulled as to not encourage parking in the driveway.
 The surface parking is located in the interior of the site and into smaller areas, as to not detract from the surrounding uses as well as minimizing vehicular driveways into the site.
 The surface parking internal to the site is buffered from the street and will have trees in silva cells around the parking, along with raingardens to soften the area between parking, pathways and dwelling units.
 Front yards will also provide additional separation between the pathway and buildings.

-Figure 9 - CFB Community Design Plan Preferred Neighbourhoods.
+Figure 8 - CFB Community Design Plan Preferred Neighbourhoods.

-Figure 10 - Block Location on CFB Rockcliffe Community Design Plan.
+Figure 9 - Block Location on CFB Rockcliffe Community Design Plan.